brendancooley/tpsp/tpsp.md

 How does the shadow of coercion affect the functioning of the world economy?
 How would patterns of trade and trade protectionism change if governments' power resources or preferences were modified?
 With model estimates computed, this class of questions can be addressed through recomputing the model's equilibrium at alternative sets of parameters or data.
 In other words, compute $\tilde{\bm{\tau}}^\star(\bm{\theta}_m^\prime; \bm{Z}_m^\prime)$ where $\bm{\theta}_m^\prime$ and $\bm{Z}_m^\prime$ are alternative arrangements of parameters and observable model primitives, respectively.
 Changes to the economy can then be computed by substituting these counterfactual equilibrium policies into the model of the world economy, solving $h \left( \tilde{\bm{\tau}}^\star(\bm{\theta}_m^\prime; \bm{Z}_m^\prime) \right)$.
 I consider three counterfactual scenarios here.
-First, I quantify the aggregate affects of military coercion by conducting a counterfactual in which military coercion is prohibited.
+First, I quantify the aggregate effects of military coercion by conducting a counterfactual in which military coercion is prohibited.
 Second, I quantify the effects of the diffusion of military power on trade policy and the international economy by recomputing the model's equilibrium at projected levels of military spending in 2030.
 Finally, I quantify the effects of liberalizing Chinese trade policy preferences on the probability of various wars.

 ## A Coercion-Free World